Former Trump personal lawyer Alina Habba is unlawfully serving as the US attorney for New Jersey, appeals court says

 A panel of three appellate judges with 3rd US Circuit Court of Appeals upheld a lower court’s finding that the administration violated the law when it used of a series of maneuvers to install Habba in the position after failing to win Senate support.

-District court judges recently found the US attorneys serving the central district of California and Nevada are also serving unlawfully.
-Those cases are being appealed.
-Trump’s pick for the Northern District of New York is pending as last week a district court threw out two indictments after finding Lindsey Halligan, the US attorney for the Eastern District of Virginia, was serving unlawfully.
+An attorney for Julien Giraud, Jr., one of the three defendants who challenged Habba’s eligibility, praised the ruling.

+“The panel issued a clear and carefully reasoned decision that recognizes the extraordinary power vested in US attorneys and reinforces the limits Congress has set on who may occupy those positions,” said Thomas Mirigliano.
+“We appreciate the court’s thoughtful approach and the clarity it brings to this important issue.”

-In the districts where US attorneys were found to be serving unlawfully criminal cases have mostly continued although some judges have postponed trials or sentencings.
-To date, in each of the decided cases the judges did not dismiss indictments of the defendants who brought – and won – the challenges because they found other prosecutors were involved.
+In the districts where US attorneys were found to be serving unlawfully, criminal cases have mostly continued, although some judges have postponed trials or sentencings.
+To date, except in the cases involving Halligan, judges have not dismissed indictments of the defendants who brought – and won – the challenges because they found other prosecutors were involved.

-Trump’s lawyers appealed the ruling by Judge Matthew Brann, saying he erred when he found that Habba is not serving legally because she was not the first assistant US attorney at the time the US attorney vacancy arose.
+Trump’s lawyers appealed the ruling by Judge Matthew Brann, saying he erred when he found that Habba is not serving legally because she was not the first assistant US attorney when the US attorney vacancy arose.
 They also argued Habba should be able to act as US attorney on authority delegated to her as a special attorney from Attorney General Pam Bondi.

 The-CNN-Wire